lucacrippa88/watson-assistant-training/README.md

 3. Pause: set up a pause to the dialog.
 You can choose the pause amount in milliseconds.
 4. Image: Watson answers with an image.

+Important: you can mix the responses types by clicking on "add response" button: Watson will answer with all responses in a row.

 ## Tutorials

 Please find tutorials on how to train Watson Assistant here: link to come (Italian spoken, but with English interface).